 Step 4: Give 30 Chest Compressions

-If the pediatric patient is not breathing, find the proper position for compressions.
+If the pediatric patient is not breathing, do the proper child CPR hand placement.
 To do this, draw an imaginary line between the nipples to find the middle of the breastbone.
 Then place the heel of one hand (for a small child) in the center of the victim’s chest.
-Push down hard and fast, about 2 inches deep at a rate of 100 to 120 compressions per minute.
+Push down hard and fast, about 2 inches deep.
+The chest compression rate for child is 100 to 120 compressions per minute.

 For a baby, place both thumbs on the center of the chest.
 Use the other fingers to encircle the victim’s chest toward the back, providing support.
 Then push down and fast about 1 ½ inch at a rate of 100 to 120 compressions per minute, using both thumbs simultaneously.
 Allow chest recoil after each compression.